-The main characters in my compositions are inspired by my younger sister with physical disabilities, former street kids in Jinja, Uganda, and family members with mental health issues.
-All of which fuel my desire to give visual voice to the vulnerable and unseen using portraiture through realism and expressionism.
+The main characters in my figurative compositions are inspired by impactful relationships: my younger sister with physical disabilities, former street kids in Jinja, Uganda, my elderly parents, and family members with mental health issues.
+These intimate interactions fuel my desire to give visual voice to the vulnerable and unseen using portraiture.
+But the compunction to aid those who need help in being seen leads to the realization that all of humanity struggles with seeing beyond each individual’s cultural and experiential grid and has the desire to be understood.
+My art exists to show the core humanness of each of us, to encourage compassion, lay down the trappings of judgement and pick up the mantle of empathy.

 In the creating & marketing of my art, it is my desire that God be glorified & honored. - Colossians 3:17